 Can I fight a disorderly conduct charge and win?

 The answer is definitely yes.
-In many cases we find that our clients have been falsely accused- they made law enforcement officials angry and next thing you know they are in handcuffs for no reason but they are saying that you were causing disruption.
+In many cases we find that our clients have been falsely accused- they either made the police angry, or were victims of unprofessional police conduct, and found themselves in handcuffs for causing a disruption.
 Need an attorney for a disorderly conduct charge in San Bernardino?
 Our firm has successfully handled countless disorderly conduct cases.
 There are a number of effective defense strategies and tactics that are designed to reduce or dismiss charges of this nature.
 Due to the broad nature of the law, these cases fly in and out of the Riverside court system.
 In cases where this is your first offense, there is a good chance that you will be able to successfully avoid jail time.
 In cases where you are convicted, we could petition for the court to reduce your sentence to probation by highlighting your strengths.

 Public Intoxication Laws in California

 Many disorderly conduct crimes involve alcohol and drugs.
 Whether you are found intoxicated via alcohol consumption or drug use, it is considered to be a crime if you are found drunk in public.
 If an officer finds that you are being disruptive to the public you could face criminal penalties and if you are found in a debilitating state, they may arrest you and have you sleep it off in a jail cell for up to 72 hours.
-These public intoxication laws are meant to promote public safety and keep dangerous drunks off the street.
-Being drunk at your home is one thing, but if you are disrupting other people's safety in a restaurant, sidewalk, park, shopping or any other public place, then you could face criminal consequences.
+These public intoxication laws are meant to promote public safety and keep intoxicated people off the streets.
+If you are disruptive in a restaurant, sidewalk, park, shopping or any other public place, you could face criminal consequences.
 This type of offense is not as severe as DUI or DWI, but it could still count as a mark on your criminal record.
 A (DIP) or drunk in public conviction is a misdemeanor offense that is punishable for up to six months in jail and a fine of up to $1,000.

 How a Riverside Domestic Violence Lawyer Can Help